mohsinraza2999/AI-Screener/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details
 This `README.md` is **ready to publish** — it’s professional, self-contained, and developer-friendly.

-Would you like me to also create a **shorter, recruiter-friendly version** of the README (less technical, more business-focused) for non-developer stakeholders?